gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Damn your gratitude."
 Tears glistened on the magician's cheeks.

-"Oh, get over it," Gaeston said gruffly.
-"It was just a fancy coat."
+"Oh, get over it," Gaeston said gruffly, realizing as they all had that the vibrant ever-changing patterns on Thomas's coat had stilled and dulled.
+"You can always get another one."

-The bookster and the magician turned to look at him.
-"No," Razi said softly.
-"No, it wasn't."
+The bookster turned to look at him.
+"No," Razi said, soft and sad.
+"No, he can't."

 ---